Celebrate Indigenous success, while sharing ideas, exploring opportunities, and networking.

 These events provide opportunities to connect and learn with participants from across the country, including rural and remote Indigenous business members.

-November 6, 2025 | 1 – 2 p.m.
+January 29, 2026 | 1 – 2 p.m.
 EST

-Explore the Value of Your CCIB Membership
+EXPLORE THE VALUE of Your CCIB Membership

 Curious what CCIB membership can do for your business?
 As a CCIB member, you’ll gain access to a dynamic national network of Indigenous and non-Indigenous businesses, programs, and partnerships designed to elevate your business’s scale, visibility, and impact.
 Join the Membership team to learn more about CCIB’s tools, services, and programs.
-Amplify your voice and discover how to make the most of your membership while exploring the many benefits and opportunities available

 Awards